orels1/shaders.orels.sh/docs/toon.md

 </p>

 - Enable Outline: Enables the outline effect
+- Texture: Controls the outline color
-- Color: Controls the tint of the outline
+- Color: Controls the tint of the outline texture
 - Lighting Mode: Controls how the outline is lit.
 Defaults to Lit
   - Lit: Uses environment lighting to light the outline
   - Emissive: Uses the outline color directly